RazorHex/TEST-nodejs-Apa-Aja.bot/README.md

-# Apa-Aja.bot test source code
+<h1 allign="center">Apa-Aja.bot test source code</h1>
-Its just a simple bot to use on one server only
+Its just a simple bot to use on one server only.

 ## Documents
  - [Discord.js](https://discord.js.org/#/)